fab-u/plotonium/README.md

 ```

 ## Animations
-For quick animations, this modules offers a easy way using a decorator.
+For quick animations, this module offers an easy way using the decorator `@animate`.
 It is notable that this method is a lot less versatile than using `matplotlib.animation.FuncAnimation` directly, but it is also a lot shorter and easier to remember.

 ```python
 from plotonium import animate